Jeremy Strohmeyer: Plea bargain

 Strohmeyer's defense attorney was Leslie Abramson, who represented many high-profile clients, including the Menendez brothers.
 Strohmeyer claimed he was high on alcohol and drugs at the time and did not remember committing the crimes.
 It was even suggested that perhaps the witness, David Cash, had, in fact, been the one to murder Sherrice, as Strohmeyer claimed to have no recollection of his actions and the witness was the one to actually tell him what he had seen him doing in the bathroom that night.
 Abramson also noted that Strohmeyer's biological father is in prison and his biological mother is in a mental hospital.

 Strohmeyer's trial was scheduled to begin in September 1998.
 Strohmeyer was originally facing a possible death sentence for the murder (had the case gone to trial), but hours before his trial was to start, Abramson entered a plea bargain on his behalf.
-On September 8, 1998, Strohmeyer pleaded guilty to four charges: first-degree murder, first-degree kidnapping, sexual assault on a minor with substantial bodily harm and sexual assault on a minor.
-On October 14, 1998, he was sentenced to four life terms, one for each crime he pleaded guilty to, to be served consecutively without possibility of parole.
+On September 8, 1998, Strohmeyer pleaded guilty to four charges: first degree murder, first degree kidnapping, sexual assault on a minor with substantial bodily harm, and sexual assault on a minor.
+On October 14, 1998, he was sentenced to four consecutive life terms, three of them without the possibility of parole.